tech-warriors-corporation/mechanize-app/README.md

 ![Sanitize script](https://github.com/tech-warriors-corporation/mechanize-app/assets/46814712/4281ea91-fbbb-49f2-ab9d-a438a4d1fc79)

 ### Protected endpoints
 All requests in back-end are validated with _clientId_ and _Authorization_ (user token), the mechanics can access only mechanic routes and the drivers can access only driver routes.
+When the user enter in app, the token is revalidate and we check the token in every request.
 See the files.
 - [request.py (Helps)](https://github.com/tech-warriors-corporation/mechanize-helps-api/blob/main/request.py);
 - [tickets_controller.py](https://github.com/tech-warriors-corporation/mechanize-helps-api/blob/main/controllers/tickets_controller.py);
 - [request.py (Accounts)](https://github.com/tech-warriors-corporation/mechanize-accounts-api/blob/main/request.py);